-The Boys & Girls Clubs of Wichita Falls is proud to announce September Youths of the Month.
-Olivia Palacios, of the Central Branch, is the Kiwanis Club of WF-Youth of the Month.
-Amaia Martin, from the Southwest Branch, is the Optimist Club of Wichita Falls Youth of the Month.
-Vincent Rodriguez, representing the Southeast Branch, is the Rotary Club of Wichita Falls Youth of the Month.
+The Boys & Girls Clubs of Wichita Falls is proud to announce November Youths of the Month.
+Martin Hale, of the Central Branch, is the Kiwanis Club of Wichita Falls Youth of the Month.
+Emery Terrell, of the Northwest Branch, is the Optimist Club of Wichita Falls Youth of the Month.
+Ally Arias, of the Southwest Branch, is the Rotary Club of Wichita Falls Youth of the Month.

 - Home & Family Involvement

 Nominees for the Kiwanis Division included:

 - Neela Diaz, Southeast Branch